 Note: In Azure DevOps there is a button that you can press to synchronize.
 It doesn’t work if the URL contains spaces because of a bug.
-For this reason I executed the clone command via the Git Bash.
-Therefore replace the “blanks” with %20 and it will work.
+For this reason, I executed the clone command via the Git Bash.
+Therefore, replace the “blanks” with %20 and it will work.

 The next command is only needed if the repository is completely empty.
-It will create a complete new history of the project.
+It will create a completely new history of the project.
 If you do not execute this command, Git will not work in VSCode.

 git pull --allow-unrelated-histories

-If you are now starting Visual Studio Code you need to click “Add Workspace folder…” on the Welcome Screen and choose the Git Folder on your harddrive.
+If you are now starting Visual Studio Code you need to click “Add Workspace folder…” on the welcome screen and choose the Git Folder on your harddrive.
 This will look like this.
 As you can see, I have already created a folder and a new PowerShell file.